tracyjordan/tracyjordan.github.io/_posts/2020-04-15-flutter-app-development-course-free.md

 <h2>Reviewing Course</h2>

 I might sit through this course to see if there is anything I don't already know in this space.
-Something for self-isolation in Aotearoa time!
+Something for self-isolation in Aotearoa New Zealand time!

 <img src="https://aroha.dev/public/assets/images/lee-jordan.png" alt="Lee Jordan">